 You can find your closest ReStore here.
 Plus, there’s the benefit that your money goes toward helping those in need.

 Whether it’s a tube of toothpaste, a bottle of lotion or a beauty product, chances are that you’re missing out on a significant amount of product because of the packaging design.
 You’d be surprised how much can cling to the sides of a bottle or tube even after it’s been turned upside down.

 12. Check Out Your Local Library

 You already know that libraries have free books, and you’re probably already aware that they offer e-books and various digital downloads as well.
 But you may not be aware of all the additional free stuff you can source for free.
-From cultural passes to toys, kitchen supplies to SAT prep classes, your local libraries offer more than you know.
+From cultural passes to toys, to kitchen supplies to SAT prep classes, your local libraries offer more than you know.

 13. Track Your Spending

 It’s easy to ignore small regular expenditures like lunches out or pick-me-up purchases, but writing them down makes it real.
-Budgeting not only quantifies your spending; it also gives a concrete incentive to undertake cost-cutting measures — like cooking at home or avoiding mindless impulse purchases.
+Budgeting not only quantifies your spending, it also gives a concrete incentive to undertake cost-cutting measures like cooking at home or avoiding mindless impulse purchases.

-14. Unsubscribe to Retail Emails
+14. Unsubscribe From Retail Emails